escowin/korean-keyboard/docs/bugs-issues.md

 - No mapping between complex finals and their component parts

 **Resolution:**
-- ✅ Added `COMPLEX_FINAL_TO_COMPONENTS` mapping for all modern complex finals
-- ✅ Created `decomposeComplexFinal()` function to split complex finals
+- ✅ Added `decomposeComplexFinal()` function to split complex finals into Hangul Jamo components
-- ✅ Updated input processor to handle complex final decomposition:
+- ✅ Updated input processor to handle complex final decomposition with simplified approach:
   - Keep first component in original syllable (e.g., ㄵ → ㄴ stays in 안)
   - Use second component as initial for next syllable (e.g., ㄵ → ㅈ becomes initial)
+- ✅ Fixed Unicode mapping to return Hangul Jamo values instead of Compatibility Jamo
-- ✅ All complex final transitions now work correctly
+- ✅ All complex final transitions now work correctly with unified Hangul Jamo processing

 **Test Cases:**
 - `앉ㅏ` → `안자` ✅